 Section Five. (a) No employee required to use his/her personal vehicle for State business shall receive mileage reimbursement of less than two dollars (\$2.00) per day.
-Effective July 1, 2022, the minimum daily mileage reimbursement under this Section shall be increased to three dollars (\$3.00).
+Effective July 1, 2022, the minimum daily mileage reimbursement provided under the terms of this Section shall be increased to three dollars (\$3.00).

 (b) Auto Usage Fee.
-Effective July 1, 2022, Eemployees required to utilize (or have available for work related response) a personal vehicle for fifty percent (50%) of the assigned monthly work days shall be paid a daily auto usage fee equal to four dollars (\$4,00) five dollars (\$5,00) for each day of required be in addition to the mileage reimbursement described in Section Two.
+Employees required to utilize (or have available for work related response) a personal vehicle for fifty percent (50%) of the assigned monthly work days shall be paid a daily auto usage fee equal to four dollars (\$4.00) for each day of required availability or five dollars (\$5.00) for each day of required usage, for each work day of such month which shall be in addition to the mileage reimbursement described in Section Two.
+Effective July 1, 2022, the Auto Usage Fee amounts provided under the terms of this Section shall be increased to five dollars (\$5.00) for each day of required availability or six dollars (\$6.00) for each day of required usage.